ruggeri/tech-notes/TODO/main.md

 of interesting stuff throughout Computer Science, but AI is probably where the most influential breakthroughs are.

+* Peak at Storm book?
 * Continue AI/ML courses again.
 CS188 and Hinton.
 * TensorFlow.
 GPU programming?
 * How to design Facebook?
-BigTable+IdempotentMessages+MessageQueue?
+  BigTable/Cassandara+IdempotentMessages+MessageQueue?
 * Euler's identity.
 Fourier transform.
   Are distributed transactions that important?
     * May want to study up on Spanner et al.